Rosamund Lupton: Career

-In her first novel Sister, Lupton tells the story of Beatrice, living in New York, in search for Tess, her missing sister, who lives in London.
+In her first novel, Sister, Lupton tells the story of Beatrice, living in New York, searching for Tess, her missing sister, who lives in London.

 Sister sold over 1.5 million copies worldwide.
-It has been translated in 30 languages, and it is a best-seller on the New York Times and Sunday Times lists.
+It has been translated into 30 languages, and it is a bestseller on the New York Times and Sunday Times lists.
 It received positive reviews from critics.

-Her second novel Afterwards was awarded "best mystery books of 2012" by the Seattle Times, and "best book of 2012" by Amazon.com.
+Her second novel, Afterwards, was awarded "best mystery books of 2012" by the Seattle Times, and "best book of 2012" by Amazon.com.